-- 1.1 "Advanced practice clinician", as used herein, means an advanced practice nurse licensed in accordance with Chapter 5-34 of the Rhode Island General Laws, as amended; and/or a certified registered nurse anesthetist licensed in accordance with Chapter 5-34.2 of the Rhode Island General Laws, as amended; and/or a midwife licensed in accordance with Section 23-13-9 of the Rhode Island General Laws, as amended; and/or a physician assistant licensed in accordance with Chapter 5-54 of the Rhode Island General Laws, as amended. - 1.2 "The bed complement" of a hospital refers to the number of beds a hospital has in actual use, equal to or less than the licensed capacity. - 1.3 "Bilingual" means having fluency in English and in another language. - 1.4 "Birth center service" means a distinct and identifiable unit in a hospital with an obstetrical service, staffed, equipped and operated to provide services to low risk mothers-to-be (as defined in section 40.2.1 herein), or mothers during pregnancy, labor, birth and puerperium. - 1.5 "Change in operator" means a transfer by the governing body or operator of a hospital to any other person (excluding delegations of authority to the medical or administrative staff of the facility) of the governing body's authority to: - a) hire or fire the chief executive officer of the hospital; - b) maintain and control the books and records of the hospital; - c) dispose of assets and incur liabilities on behalf of the hospital; or - d) adopt and enforce policies regarding operation of the hospital.
+- 1.1 "Advanced practice clinician", as used in these Regulations, means an advanced practice nurse licensed in accordance with RIGL Chapter 5-34; and/or a certified registered nurse anesthetist licensed in accordance with RIGL Chapter 5-34.2; and/or a midwife licensed in accordance with RIGL § 23-13-9; and/or a physician assistant licensed in accordance with RIGL Chapter 5-54. - 1.2 "After-care", as used in § 50.0 of these Regulations, means any assistance provided by a caregiver to a patient after the patient's discharge from a hospital that is related to the patient's condition at the time of discharge.
+Such assistance may include, but is not limited to, assisting with basic activities of daily living, instrumental activities of daily living, or other tasks as determined to be appropriate by the discharging physician or other health care professional. - 1.3 "The bed complement" of a hospital refers to the number of beds a hospital has in actual use, equal to or less than the licensed capacity. - 1.4 "Bilingual" means having fluency in English and in another language. - 1.5 "Birth center service" means a distinct and identifiable unit in a hospital with an obstetrical service, staffed, equipped and operated to provide services to low risk mothersto-be (as defined in § 40.2.1 of these Regulations), or mothers during pregnancy, labor, birth and puerperium. - 1.6 "Caregiver" means any individual duly designated as a caregiver by a patient under § 50.0 of these Regulations who provides after-care assistance to a patient living in his or her residence.
+A designated caregiver may include, but is not limited to, a relative, partner, friend, or neighbor who has a significant relationship with the patient. - 1.7 "Change in operator" means a transfer by the governing body or operator of a hospital to any other person (excluding delegations of authority to the medical or administrative staff of the facility) of the governing body's authority to: - (a) Hire or fire the chief executive officer of the hospital; - (b) Maintain and control the books and records of the hospital; - (c) Dispose of assets and incur liabilities on behalf of the hospital; or - (d) Adopt and enforce policies regarding operation of the hospital.

-This definition is not applicable to circumstances wherein the governing body of a hospital retains the immediate authority and jurisdiction over the activities enumerated in subsections (a) through (d) herein.
+This definition is not applicable to circumstances wherein the governing body of a hospital retains the immediate authority and jurisdiction over the activities enumerated in §§ 1.7(a) through (d) of these Regulations.

-1.6 "Change in owner" means:
+1.8 "Change in owner" means: